Kava Strains: The Hawaiian Edition

 Pronounced “Hee-vuh” this cultivar of kava is also known as “Black Kava” because the stems of this strain are a deep purple.
 Hiwa has been traditionally reserved for ceremonial use by high priests.
 Native Hawaiians believe that this strain can open the so-called “head pico”, a center of energy in the body roughly equivalent to the head chakra in eastern medicine.
 It is supposed to assist high priests in having waking visions and vivid dreams at night and connect them to the spirit world.
 Consumers report that this strain is both energizing and deeply relaxing at the same time.
 Its chemotype is 462351 and the total kavalactone content of Hiwa is 11.23 percent.

 Nene plants have green stems with dark green spots and one of the names it is called literally means “turtle back” in Hawaiian.
-Traditionally it is given to babies and young children when they fuss or fret too much.
 The word “Nene” is spoken to Hawaiian children as it is thought to be soothing.
 It is a quite common strain, and kavalactone content ranges from 6 percent to 11 percent based on the sample taken.

 A potent strain, Mahakea has an average kavalactone content of 8 percent.
-Its chemotype profile is high in kavain, which results in a pleasurable release of dopamine.
 The Mahakea plant produces green stalks and purple internodes and thrives under intense sunlight, even more so than other varieties.

 This strain was traditionally reserved for Hawaiian royalty and their families.
 Along with Hiwa, Mo’i was given as an offering to the gods, along with a black pig.
 The plant is short, dark, and purple and produces 9 percent kavalactones on average and a chemotype profile of 463251.
 Its effects have been described as stimulating but mellowing at the same time, while the taste is smooth and buttery, with notes of chocolate.